znxftw/Bitcoin-Analysis/README.md

 - XGBoost model was able to minimize the error produced but had rough approximation graphs rather than certain values.

 Analyzing the errors for the various models :
-(Percentage errors were calculated using the mean of the test data rather than percentage of each reading)

 Model | RMSE | % RMSE | MAE | % MAE
 ----- | ---- | ------ | --- | -----